Mikonooooo/prefix-tuning/README.md

 ./e2e-metrics/measure_scores.py src/target.txt src/model-output.txt
 ```

+We trained on a single GPU with 16GB of VRAM.

 ## Results
 The results are that fine-tuning and prefix-tuning are comparable, so our prefix-tuning is slightly worse than that is found by [1].
 Further, as prefix-length increases, so does the BLEU score for table-to-text generation.

 ![photo of results](./report/table1_for_README.png)
 ![photo of ablations](./report/image.png)

+The original paper found fine-tuning to take about 1.5 times as long as prefix-tuning to train.
+This ratio was around 1.8 for us.

 ## Conclusion
 We were able to get comparable performance with prefix-tuning to fine-tuning, and it trained faster.
 We learned to iterate early and often.
 Don't get caught up trying to figure out what's 100% right.